Livt projects can enter existing FPGA and ASIC toolchains while keeping the design boundary clear and reviewable.

 Summary

 Livt should fit into existing hardware flows, not replace them all at once.
-Keep build artifacts visible, maintain clean top-level boundaries, wrap vendor-specific blocks behind interfaces, and treat constraints as part of the design.
+Keep build artifacts visible, maintain clean top-level boundaries, wrap vendor-specific blocks behind interfaces, use .livt/vendor for vendor workspace output, and treat constraints as part of the design.